neuefische/web-exercises/sessions/react-immutable-state/form/README.md

 ## Task

 - Start the development server and make yourself familiar with the application.
-Check the [`Form component`](components/Form/index.js) as well.
+- Open your browser and try to edit the text in the input fields.
+It won't work.
-- There are three input fields with predefined values, but you cannot change them yet.
+- Check the [`Form component`](components/Form/index.js): The three input fields have predefined values, but you cannot change them yet.
 - Your task is to write the logic for the `handle` functions in order to update the state accordingly.

 > 💡 The `Form` component uses "controlled components" for the inputs.
 It has a state to constantly store the input values.
 It re-renders on every change of an input to refresh the value displayed in the UI.